cms-DQM/runregistry/readme.md

 ```
 openssl pkcs12 -in myCertificate.p12 -nocerts -out userkey.pem -nodes
 ```
-## Are you Run Regestry developer, but cannot connect to RR VMs?
+## Are you Run Registry developer, but cannot connect to RR VMs?
-The person, who has sudo rights to dev-runregestry and runregestry machines has to add you as a user:
+The person, who has sudo rights to dev-runregistry and runregistry machines has to add you as a user:

 ```
 sudo useraddcern username